-It’s been a busy year for SEO and Google has turned up the heat with some brand new rules in terms of link building best practice.
+It’s been a busy year for SEO agencies and Google has turned up the heat with some brand new rules in terms of link building best practice.
 No longer is it as simple as links belonging to the two traditional binary dofollow or nofollow categories.
-There are now 2 new extra backlink types that will have an impact on SEOs.
+There are now 2 new extra backlink types that will have an impact on SEO companies around the world.
 Before we get into that let’s explain how dofollow and nofollow backlinks work as the background is important in understanding the new system.

 What is a dofollow backlink?